rreusser/gulp-markdown-equations/README.md

 })
 ```

-The task is the run with
+The task is the run with:

 ```bash
 $ gulp mdtex